ICTU/quality-time/docs/src/deployment.md

       - "1080:${PROXY_PORT:-80}"
 ```

+## Kubernetes

+The helm chart for deploying on Kubernetes does not support overriding port numbers.
+Setting port environment variables in the `values.yaml` will not change the service port mapping, while the app within the pod will listen on the altered port.
+Instead, only the ingress should be configured.

 ## Configuring authentication (mandatory)

 You need to either configure an LDAP server to authenticate users with or configure forwarded authentication.